What is Micromanagement?

 6. Productivity is hampered

-Micromanagement hampers employee their productivity.
+Micromanagement hampers employee productivity.
 When micromanagers insist on check-ins and edits at every stage of a project, they create a bottleneck that stifles processes and progress.

 How can managers quit micromanagement?